Trees & Shrubs

 20-25 feet | Sun/Part Shade | 3 | ||

-20 feet tall by 10 feet wide | Sun/Part Shade | 3 | ||
+20-25 feet | Sun/Part Shade | 5 | ||

 Tree/Shrub | CEANOTHUS americanus | New Jersey Tea | A great native shrub that will thrive in a sunny, well-drained location.
 Four inch long, deep green leaves with hairy, gray reverse tightly pack this branching plant to form a dense, compact, spreading plant that pushes flower stalks from leaf bases on the upper ends of branches in late May filling the garden with sweet […] |